eitanste/67546-warmup-project/README.md

 ## Prerequisites
 To use this project, you will need:

-- An Arduino board (tested on Arduino Uno R3)
+- An Arduino board (tested on Arduino Uno)
 - Two HC-SR04 ultrasonic sensors
 - An L298N motor driver
 - A DC motor